 In 1863, Rainwater sent his wife to live with her parents in Maryland, for her own safety.
 A year later, upon receiving work of her husband’s injuries, Sarah Fowler Rainwater undertook a harrowing journey from Maryland to Camden, Mississippi, to reach her wounded husband.

 Following the close of the war, Rainwater co-founded the Rainwater-Bradford Hat Company (later the C. C. Rainwater Hat Company) in St. Louis.
 He was later the resident and manager of the St. Louis Times, was a member of the partnership which built Merchant’s Bridge over the Mississippi River, and was president of the St. Louis Street Cleaning Company.
-He was very active in fraternal, business, and Confederate veterans’ circles, and was founder of the Rainwater Rifles, a marching drill team.
+He was very active in fraternal, business, and Confederate veterans’ circles, and was founder of the Rainwater Rifles, a private militia2.

 Charles Cicero Rainwater died on 10 November 1902 at his home in St. Louis and is buried in Belfontaine Cemetery.
 His wife Sarah died in 1937 and is buried with him.

-1 Rainwater later engaged in a contentious political campaign for mayor of St. Louis, which was opposed by Marmaduke who was then Governor of Missouri.
+1 Rainwater later engaged in a contentious political campaign for mayor of St. Louis, which was opposed by John S. Marmaduke who was then Governor of Missouri.
 See the related articles below.

 This photograph comes from the Rainwater Researcher, Volume 1, Issue 1, September 1994.
 The newsletter does not indicate who owns it.
 The information for this biography is drawn from original research and from the biography at the Western Historical Manuscript Collection website of Charles Cicero and Sarah Fowler Rainwater.
 Moses Rainwater’s remark to his daughter-in-law was reported in Volume 2 Issue 3 of the Rainwater Researcher.
 While this comment has assisted genealogical researchers in tracing this line, it certainly rates as one of the most inappropriate comments one could make to one’s daughter-in-law.